Shradha97/Shradha97.github.io/Projects/WaveGlow.md

 ### Choosing the TTS Model
 As I mentioned above, for this project, we chose to work with the WaveGlow model.
 We chose this over other models like [WaveNet](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio) and [Glow](https://openai.com/blog/glow/) because of its comparitively more promising results in the online TTS system, moreover it combines the most important components of both WaveNet and Glow into a single model thus making it more preferable.

-### Choosing the Framework
+### Choosing the Framework and Datasets
 The original WaveGlow model was built in PyTorch.
-We decided to rebuild the model in Tensorflow and Chainer respectively because these frsmeworks are supported by wider variety of platforms.
-Our first aim was to build a model that could be deployed to Raspberry Pi3.
+We decided to rebuild the model in **Tensorflow** and **Chainer** respectively because these frameworks are supported by wider variety of platforms.
+Our first aim was to build a model that could be deployed to **Raspberry Pi3**.
+We chose [Libri-Speech](https://keithito.com/LJ-Speech-Dataset/) dataset for the training purpose.

 * **WaveGlow-Tensorflow**
+    For deployment purposes of Machine Learning models, Tensorflow is one of the most widely used frameworks.
+So, the first       choice for a different framework was Tensorflow.
+Moreover, for deploying the model offline, TensorFlow Lite                   was the considered framework, hence, going for Tensorflow was the best choice.
+    The WaveGlow model was redesigned for the latest version of Tensorflow, Tensorflow Nightly-2.0.

+    But, after training this Tensorflow model, we found out that it was failing to converge for the GPU version.
+Hence, the       results obtained were inconsistent.

 * **WaveGlow-Chainer**
+    In order to deal with the problem faced with the Tensorflow model, we had to switch to a new framework which would             be more stable and consistent.
+So, we moved on to the Chainer framework.

 ### Redesigning the Model for the Chosen Framework and Platform